 The book consists of 72 pages plus folded endpapers, and is interspersed throughout with some great illustrations, photographs and maps, there is also an informative introductory chapter which describes in detail how the boutique trend initially began and developed.
-It covers Vince (the very first mens's boutique in the Carnaby Street area), all of the John Stephen shops, as well as Gear Boutique, Bazaar, Donis, Dandie Fashions, I Was Lord Kitchener's Valet, Just Men, Lady Jane, Granny Takes a Trip, Foale & Tuffin, Top Gear and Countdown etc plus one or two others that I wasn't previously aware of such as Hat Gear (Men and Girls) 12 Ganton Street, and 4.30 (Girls Boutique) run by Carol Derry located at 430 King's Road, which, apart from a brief mention in Millicent Bultitude's Get Dressed and The Young Meteors by Jonathan Aitken is still a fairly unfamiliar one to me.
-However, although it sounds really interesting, it seems to have been quite short lived (as most of these boutiques were), and the premises would soon become the location for Michael Rainey's Hung On You (1967-1969) and thereafter Tommy Roberts' Mr Freedom outlet (1969-1970).
+It covers Vince (the very first mens's boutique in the Carnaby Street area), all of the John Stephen shops, as well as Gear Boutique, Bazaar, Donis, Dandie Fashions, I Was Lord Kitchener's Valet, Just Men, Lady Jane, Granny Takes a Trip, Foale & Tuffin, Top Gear and Countdown etc plus one or two others that I wasn't previously aware of such as Hat Gear (Men and Girls) 12 Ganton Street, and 4.30 (Girls Boutique) run by Carol Derry located at 430 King's Road, which, apart from a brief mention in Millicent Bultitude's Get Dressed and The Young Meteors by Jonathan Aitken, is still a fairly unfamiliar one to me.
+However, although it sounds really interesting, it seems to have been quite short lived, as most of these boutiques were, and the premises would soon become the location for Michael Rainey's Hung On You boutique (1967-1969) and thereafter Tommy Roberts' and Trevor Myles Mr Freedom outlet (1969-1970), then Paradise Garage, followed by Let it Rock, Too Fast to Live, Too Young to Die, and more.
 The closing chapters discuss the current fashion trends, noting that although the idea of 'functionalism' was quite strong with an emphasis on simplified mass produced designs in disposable materials (paper dresses), 'Revivalism' via the second-hand clothing trade was equally prominent.
 It also looks towards possible future fashion trends, so, all in all, a very worthwhile acquisition and a unique insight into boutique culture from this period.
 The Gear Guide can be ordered directly from the publisher here.

 I Was Lord Kitchener's Valet 293 Portobello Road.